secretstartups/handbook/sales/prospecting/index.html.md

 - Register a deal [with our technology partners](https://about.gitlab.com/handbook/resellers/#deal-registration-instructions)

-##### Tools
+#### Tools
 The toolkit above will be your main resource and contains things like a sequencing template for you to copy and modify for your own pipeline generation activities.
 It also includes the resources below which we’ve described here for easier access.
 To explore additional tools available, check out [our tech stack page.](https://about.gitlab.com/handbook/business-technology/tech-stack)

 **[Outreach.io](https://university.outreach.io/page/prospector-learning-track)** is a tool used to automate emails in the form of sequences.
 Users can track open rates, click through rates, response rates for various templates and update sequences based on these metrics.
 Outreach.io also helps to track sales activities such as calls.
 All emails/calls/tasks that are made through Outreach.io are automatically logged in Salesforce with a corresponding disposition.
 See below for a list of current call dispositions, what they mean and scenarios on when to use each of them.
-All SALs can request access to Outreach.io.
+All SALs can request access to Outreach.io by submitting an [Access Request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new?issuable_template=Individual_Bulk_Access_Request) (if you do not already have access).

 **[LinkedIn Sales Navigator](https://www.linkedin.com/business/sales/blog/sales-navigator/what-is-linkedin-sales-navigator)** is one of the main prospecting tools we use at GitLab.
 It features a powerful set of search capabilities, improved visibility into extended networks, and personalized algorithms to help you reach the right decision maker.
 All SALs have access to LSN.
-[Click to go to the EdCast training.](https://gitlab.edcast.com/insights/learning-linkedin-sales) And view additional videos and tutorials on [the handbook page.](https://about.gitlab.com/handbook/sales/training/social-selling/)
+[Click to go to the EdCast training.](https://gitlab.edcast.com/insights/learning-linkedin-sales) And view additional videos and tutorials on [the handbook page](https://about.gitlab.com/handbook/sales/training/social-selling/).

 **[DemandBase](https://about.gitlab.com/handbook/marketing/revenue-marketing/account-based-strategy/demandbase/)** is used by SDRs who can show you relevant data related to your target prospects.
 It has a wealth of intent and propensity to buy data that is married with account engagement indicators to create a holistic intent mapping for each account.